 The SKIL hammer drill also features a sensitive trigger for more precise drilling.
 However, there is no other way to adjust drilling speed, such as with a switch or dial on the drill itself.
 The switch above the trigger is for conveniently changing the rotation of the drill bit.

 To give you the most control over your drilling, there is a horizontal level so that you can drive and drill accurately every time, along with a side handle you help you position the drill into place.
-There are many features on this hammer drill to help you drill in the right spot every time.
+There are many features on this Best Corded Hammer Drill to help you drill in the right spot every time.

 This drill will serve you quite well if you are working on do-it-yourself projects on a smaller scale.